 back to zero.

 The specification makes it very clear that there shall only be one acknowledgement (at most) per request.
 To capture this requirement, we simply insist within our formal proof that if there are no outstanding requests, then there shall be no incoming acknowledgements.
+The same goes for bus errors as well: there can be no error, nor any acknowledgement, without first receiving a request.

 Here we switch from requirements for all bus masters to the first of several optional properties.
 These options are controlled by parameters to the formal master properties module.
 The options insist upon properties not required by the protocol, but which may be worth asserting for some masters.
 As such, they are convenience properties only, and therefore default to not being part of the test.